ShamSinha/The-Hindu-News-Article-Classifier/README.md

 ## To run web app
  1. Clone this repo.
  2. Download this [folder](https://drive.google.com/drive/folders/1WPUT9Fk_I7akEMG0pY-F1GpBj62ZETyz?usp=sharing) from Google Drive to get our trained Doc2Vec model for our training dataset.
 Include all its files in NewsApp directory.
- 3. Update the PATH variable in app.py to installation path location of chromedriver.exe
+ 3. Update the PATH variable present in app.py to installation path location of chromedriver.exe
  4. Run *app.py* in Spyder.
  5. Open [local address](http://127.0.0.1:5000/) in a browser.